 The Mandina Lodges at Makasutu Forest offer unique and striking accommodation, situated on a mangrove-clothed tributary of the River Gambia in the heart of the African bush and provide an upmarket experience in the wilderness.

-The striking riverside Mandina Lodges at Makasutu Forest offer an unforgettable experience in the wilderness with the chance to discover the people and wildlife of The Gambia that have made the forest their home: the amazing birdlife, monkeys, monitor lizards and ever-increasing troupes of baboons.
+The excellent quality, riverside Mandina Lodges at Makasutu Forest offer an unforgettable experience in the wilderness with the chance to discover the people and wildlife of The Gambia that have made the forest their home: the amazing birdlife, monkeys, monitor lizards and ever-increasing troupes of baboons.
 Mandina Lodges is featured in the book '1001 Escapes To Make Before You Die' which is a guide for those in search of the world's most unusual and beautiful places.
 The owner, Lawrence Williams was also presented with the National Order of The Gambia by the President in April 2012.

 During the day you can choose to relax by the large pool, blissfully soaking up the atmosphere, disturbed only by birdsong and the hum of chattering monkeys; or take advantage of the expert guides provided, to explore the forest and mangroves on foot or by canoe.
-Why not wander over to Base Camp with another freeform pool to enjoy along with an impressive three-storey viewing tower overlooking the mangroves.
+Why not wander over to Base Camp with another freeform pool to enjoy along with an impressive three-storey viewing tower overlooking the creek?
 In the evening, enjoy a refreshing drink in the bar area overlooking the mangroves, whilst meeting new friends and sharing stories of your experiences that day.
-Dinner is served al fresco in one of the wooden or tented dining areas, and sometimes the fire is lit with the dancing flames creating a magical mood.
+Dinner is served al fresco in one of the thatched dining areas, and sometimes the fire is lit with the dancing flames creating a magical mood.
 Please note that, due to the remote location, menus are simple but of a good standard.

 Situated just 45 minutes from the coastal resorts on a tributary of the River Gambia, the 1000 acre Makasutu Cultural Forest is the result of 20 years’ hard work by two Englishmen who were inspired by the beauty of the area and motivated to return and build unique accommodation.
 James English sadly passed away in 2011, however Lawrence Williams continues to have a big presence at Mandina (along with his much-loved pet dogs and cats!) and is well known to our many repeat guests, and we are delighted that James' former wife, Linda, has decided to make Mandina her home and the property continues to benefit from her 'woman's touch'!